odoo/odoo/doc/reference/javascript.rst

     uses `.insertBefore()`_

   All of these methods accept whatever the corresponding jQuery method accepts (CSS selectors, DOM nodes or jQuery objects).
-They all return a promise and are charged with three tasks:
+They all return a deferred_ and are charged with three tasks:

-  * render the widget's root element via :func:`~openerp.Widget.renderElement`
+  * rendering the widget's root element via :func:`~openerp.Widget.renderElement`
-  * insert the widget's root element in the DOM using whichever jQuery method they match
+  * inserting the widget's root element in the DOM using whichever jQuery method they match
-  * start the widget, and return the result of starting it
+  * starting the widget, and returning the result of starting it

     .. function:: openerp.Widget.start()